marianamourao-37/Multi-scale-Attention-based-MIL/README.md

 Following prior deep MIL models that handle large-size bags, the implemented framework uses a foundational model as the backbone for feature extraction.
 Specifically, the vision-languange pretrained EfficientNet-B2 image encoder from the [Mammo-CLIP](https://arxiv.org/abs/2405.12255) work was considered.
 - [Link to the pretrained EfficientNet-B2](https://huggingface.co/shawn24/Mammo-CLIP/blob/main/Pre-trained-checkpoints/b2-model-best-epoch-10.tar)

-After successfully downloading the image encoder checkpoint, you will need to set the --clip_chk_pt_path argument to the correct path.
+After successfully downloading the image encoder checkpoint, you will need to set the `clip_chk_pt_path` argument to the correct path.

 The implemented framework is compatible with both online and offline feature extraction.
 To perform offline feature extraction, run the following code: